sultanreza15/Data-Analyst-Project/README.md

     * **Checkout Optimization:** Ensure the checkout process for high-value carts highlights "Installment" or "Secure Transfer" options first.

-# D. The Aurora Sky Hotel Analyst (Excel & Power BI)
+# D. Hotel Analyst (Excel & Power BI)

 ## Project Overview
-**The Aurora Sky Hotel** is a fictional 4-star hotel facing challenges with stagnant revenue and fluctuating cancellation rates.
 This project aims to analyze booking data to understand guest behavior, identify revenue drivers, and monitor cancellation trends across different booking platforms.

 The goal is to provide the hotel management with a data-driven **Dashboard** to support decision-making regarding pricing strategies and marketing channel optimization.